OUR CRAM THE VAN STORY

 We wish we could say everything went smoothly that first year with no hiccups, but that’s not the world be live in.
 However, what we learned throughout the year was invaluable, and towards the end of campaign we really started to hit our stride.
 We knew we were on to something when the van was met with enthusiasm and generosity everywhere it went.
 We ended up setting a great baseline for that first-year total at 6,615 pounds donated.

-Over the past six years we’ve added school competitions, expanded the Fall Finale and continue to beat the previous year’s total.
+Over the past nine years (!) we’ve added school competitions, expanded the Fall Finale and continue to beat the previous year’s total with record-breaking totals!
 Whether it has been a cold Friday night football game in Conway Springs, or a hot windy afternoon in Tribune, Cram the Van has braved the Kansas weather making dozens of stops every fall, and the communities have always responded.
-Over the last six years Cram the Van has collected more than 47 tons (95,527lbs) of food donations.
-All items are then taken to the local food bank in the community they were donated.
+Over the last nine years, we've collected more than 86 tons of food donations.
+And all items are delivered to the local food banks in the communities in which they were donated.

-Cram the Van has played a large part in Wheatland’s “Concern for the Community” (the seventh cooperative principle), and in all honesty we have only played a small part in facilitating the response from our cooperative Members who want nothing more than to help other Members within their own communities.
+Cram the Van has played a large part in our efforts to espouse “Concern for the Community” (the seventh cooperative principle).
+In all honesty we have only played a small part in facilitating the response from our cooperative Members who want nothing more than to help other Members within their own communities.

 Thank you to all the Wheatland employees and volunteers who have made the last nine years such a success.
 We are excited for what the future might have in store, and, as always, thank you for helping us CRAM THE VAN, year after year!